scorpido74/azure-docs.nl-nl/articles/search/search-indexer-tutorial.md

 Alle indexeerfuncties, inclusief de functie die u zojuist via programmacode hebt gemaakt, worden vermeld in de portal.
 U kunt de definitie van een indexeerfunctie openen en de gegevensbron ervan weergeven of een vernieuwingsschema configureren om nieuwe en gewijzigde rijen op te halen.

-1. [Meld u aan bij de Azure Portal](https://portal.azure.com/)en klik op de pagina **overzicht** van zoek services op de koppelingen naar **indexen**, **Indexeer functies**en **gegevens bronnen**.
+1. [Sign in to the Azure portal](https://portal.azure.com/), and in your search service **Overview** page, click the links for **Indexes**, **Indexers**, and **Data Sources**.
-3. Selecteer afzonderlijke objecten om configuratie-instellingen weer te geven of te wijzigen.
+3. Select individual objects to view or modify configuration settings.

    ![Tegels met indexeerfuncties en gegevensbronnen](./media/search-indexer-tutorial/tiles-portal.png)

 ## <a name="clean-up-resources"></a>Resources opschonen

-De snelste manier om na een zelf studie op te schonen, is door de resource groep te verwijderen die de Azure Cognitive Search-service bevat.
+The fastest way to clean up after a tutorial is by deleting the resource group containing the Azure Cognitive Search service.
 U kunt de resourcegroep nu verwijderen om alles daarin permanent te verwijderen.
-In de portal bevindt de naam van de resource groep zich op de pagina overzicht van Azure Cognitive Search service.
+In the portal, the resource group name is on the Overview page of Azure Cognitive Search service.

 ## <a name="next-steps"></a>Volgende stappen

-U kunt AI-verrijkings algoritmen koppelen aan een indexerings pijplijn.
+You can attach AI enrichment algorithms to an indexer pipeline.
 Als volgende stap kunt u verdergaan met de volgende zelfstudie.

 > [!div class="nextstepaction"]
 > [Documenten in Azure Blob Storage indexeren](search-howto-indexing-azure-blob-storage.md)